AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/pipe-subnet.md

 ---
 # Item/Fluid "Pipe" Subnet
 A simple method of emulating an item and/or fluid pipe with AE2 devices, useful for, well, anything you'd use an item or fluid pipe for.
-This includes returning the result of a craft to a <ItemLink id="pattern_provider"/>.
+This includes returning the result foa  craft to a <ItemLink id="pattern_provider"/>.

 There are generally two different methods of achieving this:
 # Import Bus -> Storage Bus